-House concurs but revises the Executive recommendation to continue allowing PIE programs, decreases the income eligibility threshold to 250% of the federal poverty, revises the minimum percentage of participating children who must qualify based on income to 80%, and clarifies that if MDE verifies an ISD tried to contract at least 20% of their slots and is unable to do so, the ISD may keep those remaining slots.
+House revises the Executive recommendation to continue allowing PIE programs, decreases the income eligibility threshold to 200% of the federal poverty, revises the minimum percentage of participating children who must qualify based on income to 80%, increases the percent of slots an ISD must make available to private and nonprofit programs to 30%, and clarifies that if MDE verifies an ISD tried to contract at least 30% of their slots and is unable to do so, the ISD may keep those remaining slots.
 Requires an ISD to let parents choose among ISD providers and requires an ISD to allow a parent of an eligible child to choose a program in another ISD and that the resident ISD would have to pay for it.